Introduction to VoraSync System

 Two offline machines race against the trial clock on a 44-page critical-incident report.

 A locally-hosted language model, disconnected from the internet, completing a counterfactual prosecutor’s exercise drawn from a real 44-page Ohio BCI report.
 The model’s full answer, the typewriter’s redacted output, and the citation check are linked below.
+Watch Demo 1 on YouTube.

-his is a race between offline machines.
+This is a race between offline machines.

 The source file was a 44-page Ohio Bureau of Criminal Investigation prosecutor summary concerning an officer-involved critical incident in Findlay, Ohio.
 The exercise used a counterfactual prompt: assume the subject survived, was charged with felonious assault on a peace officer, and the prosecutor was preparing the State’s case-in-chief.